the-alchemist88/Cpp_helper_codes/Classes/static_members_notes.md

 ## Static Member Functions

-Actually Static Member Functions are global functions, but since they are declared inside class their name lookup rules will change accordingly.
-Also they can access protected and private members of the class.
-They don't have hidden class pointer("this") parameter as non-static member functions do.
-They are logically connected with the class.
+From a simple point of view, static member functions are global functions with subtle differences.
+Firstly, they are declared inside class their name lookup rules will change accordingly.
+Also they can access protected and private members of the class since they are member functions.
+Comparing them with non-static member functions, they don't have hidden class pointer("this") parameter as non-static member functions do.
+Nevertheless they are logically connected with the class.

 General features: